Justinian I: Nika riots

-Justinian's habit of choosing efficient but unpopular advisers nearly cost him his throne early in his reign.
 In January 532, partisans of the chariot racing factions in Constantinople, normally rivals, united against Justinian in a revolt that has become known as the Nika riots.
 They forced him to dismiss Tribonian and two of his other ministers, and then attempted to overthrow Justinian himself and replace him with the senator Hypatius, who was a nephew of the late emperor Anastasius.
 While the crowd was rioting in the streets, Justinian considered fleeing the capital by sea, but eventually decided to stay, apparently on the prompting of his wife Theodora, who refused to leave.
 In the next two days, he ordered the brutal suppression of the riots by his generals Belisarius and Mundus.
 Procopius relates that 30,000 unarmed civilians were killed in the Hippodrome.
-On Theodora's insistence, and apparently against his own judgment, Justinian had Anastasius' nephews executed.
+Justinian had Anastasius' nephews executed.

-The destruction that took place during the revolt provided Justinian with an opportunity to tie his name to a series of splendid new buildings, most notably the architectural innovation of the domed Hagia Sophia.
+The destruction that took place during the revolt provided Justinian with an opportunity to carry out his building program in Constantinople, most notably the architectural innovation of the domed Hagia Sophia.

 Military activities

-One of the most spectacular features of Justinian's reign was the recovery of large stretches of land around the Western Mediterranean basin that had slipped out of Imperial control in the 5th century.
-As a Christian Roman emperor, Justinian considered it his divine duty to restore the Roman Empire to its ancient boundaries.
+Justinian's reign was marked by the recovery of large stretches of land around the Western Mediterranean basin that had slipped out of imperial control in the 5th century.
 Although he never personally took part in military campaigns, he boasted of his successes in the prefaces to his laws and had them commemorated in art.
 The re-conquests were in large part carried out by his general Belisarius.